 In his book, Pink argues that the secret to high performance and satisfaction in today's world is the deeply human need to direct our own lives, to learn and create new things, and to do better by ourselves and our world.

 This book offers information about the basics of educational measurement and step-by-step instructions on how to use and construct formative and summative assessments for classroom teaching.
 The text provides complete coverage of educational assessment, including developing plans that integrate teaching and assessment; using formative assessment strategies and providing effective feedback to students; crafting objective, performance, and portfolio assessments; and evaluating students and discussing evaluations with them.

 Interest in active learning on college campuses has grown dramatically in recent years.
 While no one sees traditional classroom practices ending, active learning has become a sought-after mode of instruction that is reshaping the way students learn and teachers teach.
 As with any promising but disruptive change to established norms, making active learning work efficiently can be problematic.
 Fortunately, it's easier than ever to learn from instructors at schools across the country who have integrated active learning into their classes.
 Their experiences and best practices for achieving success in active learning have been collected in this definitive, comprehensive resource.

 Rules for Writers is a college writer's companion that covers writing, grammar, research, and documentation in an extremely affordable and portable spiral-bound format.
-The seventh edition actually teaches students how to make better use of their handbook.
 With new material about how to integrate the handbook into lessons and class activities, Rules for Writers is an even more useful tool for instructors.

 An absolute classic and seminal resource for writers.
 This timeless book will help anyone who wishes to provide written expression in the best possible manner.